juju/mgopurge/README.md

 MongoDB server.

-A number of options are available for controlling which kinds of repairs mgopurge will attempt (it will try them all by default).
+A number of options are available for controlling which kinds of repairs mgopurge will attempt (it will perform them all by default).

 See `./mgopurge --help` for further information.